Grammatical structures in mathematics: a personal view: Example: Multiple Linear Regression

 \section{Example: Multiple Linear Regression}

 In this example we will present the regression equation in two forms: first with matrix notation and then with explicit arithmetic.
-The choice of form is meaningful as we shall see.
+The matrix form relies on changing the definition of arithmetic operations to be matrix operations, which can be ambiguous, but uses the same grammatical structure as Example 1.

 \begin{example} Consider data with variables $Y$, $X_1$, and $X_2$, transformed variable $X_1^2$, and interaction term $X_1X_2$ under the linear model

 We can also express Equation \eqref{eqn_MatrixLinReg} with direct reference to data as